tarrynn/PiShrink/README.md

 Shrunk pi.img from 30G to 3.1G
 ```

+## macOS Support ##

+It is not currently possible to run PiShrink natively in macOS.
+Included in the repo is a `Dockerfile` and `docker-compose.yml` that should allow you to run PiShrink on a Docker host, including a macOS one.

+Note that the cloned repo is mouted as a Docker host mount so any output file should be created under `/pishrink` to have it persisted on the host.

+Example: `docker-compose run pishrink /pishrink/pishrink.sh /pishrink/someimage.img`

 ## Contributing ##
 If you find a bug please create an issue for it.
 If you would like a new feature added, you can create an issue for it but I can't promise that I will get to it.